annejohnson/sinatra_species_mapper/README.md

 ---

+### Using the New Version in the Outside World

 Go back to the species mapper code.
 Update its `Gemfile` to use the latest and greatest version of the `gbif_client` gem, and run `bundle install`.

 ---

-Congratulations!
+## Congratulations! 🎉

 You are now the proud creator of a fabulous gem.